nikikante/ResizableElement/README.md

 # ResizableElement
-Resizing child element without using setTimeout and requestAnimationFrame
+Triggering resize event on any element without using setTimeout and requestAnimationFrame

 Tested on:
 - IE11